 What is BodyTite?

 Liposuction is the most commonly performed cosmetic surgery procedure performed in the UK.
 The proportion of the population suffering from obesity has significantly increased and has become a significant cosmetic concern, as well as placing significant strain on the national health care system.
-This continuing trend has been accentuated by the rise of social media and has resulted in an increasing proportion of younger, healthier patients interested in liposuction or other body contouring procedures.
+The rise of social media has accentuated this continuing trend and has resulted in an increasing proportion of younger, healthier patients interested in liposuction or other body contouring procedures.